 4. Make it a game – Since we got paid weekly, we never had the excess to shop on a monthly or even bi-weekly basis.
 So our trips quickly became monotonous.
 I had to come up with something quick!
 So, I came up with some BINGO boards and would rotate them each time we shopped.
 They started out with pictures and then we moved to just words of items in the store.
 He had so much fun looking for the items and seeing how quickly he could get a BINGO.
 While I don’t take all four of our children to the store at the same time, once they can all read and/or understand how the BINGO game works, I could see our games getting a little heated – so use discretion!

 5. Be prepared – So many times I would just “run in real quick” to the store for a few things.
-I learned, not as quickly as I probably should have but eventually I learned, that having a list, that the kids could help with went a long way in their eyes.
+I learned, not as quickly as I probably should have, but eventually I learned, that having a list that the kids could help with went a long way in their eyes.
 Not only did it give them an ending point in our shopping trip, they could then help me with the list.
-When I tried to “run in” for a few items is when I noticed the most resistance.
-When I was hectic and in a hurry they would act out and make the trip unbearable.
+When I tried to “run in” for a few items while grocery shopping with kids, that is when I noticed the most resistance.
+When I was hectic and in a hurry, they would act out and make the trip unbearable.
 But, when I was prepared and prepped them for the trip, it went smoothly – or at least as smoothly as it can go with small children.

 I have created some fun printables you can use on your next shopping trip!
 In this pack you find 6 BINGO pages, Tally Mark printables (with and without pictures) and Picture Matching printables.
 You can download them by clicking the picture below.